mzfrank/myweb/index.md

 [2020 NFA, discussion of Halling, Yu and Zechner, The Dynamics of Corporate Debt Structure](https://github.com/mzfrank/myweb/files/6823969/MFrank_NFA_Discussion_2020Updated.pdf)

+# Empirical Corporate Finance Draft Textbook
+For many years I have taught empirical coporate finance to finance PhD students at the University of Minnesota.
+I have asssembled my notes and materials in the form of a draft textbook.
+You can get a copy of it [Empirical Corporate Finance textbook](https://github.com/mzfrank/ECF).
+It is still a work in progress, and presumably contains things that need fixing or improving.
+Please let me know.

 # Teaching materials

 Masters Level (MSF and MBA)